By Garrett Rees

 …And there are plenty more options this week with so many teams playing on four games.

 …And the least favorable matchups of the week:

 Good luck out there, everyone.
-Hit me up on Twitter @G_Rees with any questions or comments.
+Post any comments or questions below hit me up on Twitter @G_Rees.